Poland

 Individual tax account numbers

-As of 1 January 2020, each PIT, CIT and VAT taxpayer or tax remitter should transfer all of their Polish tax liabilities to a given tax office’s bank account using an individual tax account (‘tax microaccount’) identifying a given taxpayer or tax remitter.
-The tax microaccount may be checked using the generator or at any tax office.
+Each PIT, CIT, and VAT payer or remitter should transfer all of their Polish tax liabilities to a given tax office’s bank account using an individual tax account (‘tax micro-account’) identifying a given taxpayer or tax remitter.
+The tax micro-account may be checked using the generator or at any tax office.

 Generating an individual tax account is not possible without the appropriate tax identification number.
-Taxpayers awaiting for a decision on granting the tax identification number (NIP), pay the amount due to the tax micro-account of a competent tax office.
+Taxpayers waiting for a decision on granting the tax identification number (NIP) pay the amount due to the tax micro-account of a competent tax office.

 Tax audit process